Royse History, Family Crest & Coats of Arms

 Royse Settlers in United States in the 20th Century

-- Lillie Royse, aged 22, who emigrated to the United States from Carlow, in 1904
+- Lillie Royse, aged 22, who immigrated to the United States from Carlow, in 1904

 - Samuel Herbt.
 Royse, aged 24, who landed in America from Manchester, England, in 1907